IQAndreas/iqandreas.github.io/contact/kirupa.com.md

 If you want to find me specifically there, I can be reached on this account:

-{% include flink site="kirupa.com" title="IQAndreas on the Kirupa Forums" url="http://www.kirupa.com/forum/member.php?134305-IQAndreas" %}
+{% include flink site="kirupa.com" rel="me" title="IQAndreas on the Kirupa Forums" url="http://www.kirupa.com/forum/member.php?134305-IQAndreas" %}